Software replacing hardware

 Most commonly, software replaces hardware in video servers for the basic task of compression and decompression of baseband video.
 While a hardware interface is required to receive and output the baseband video, it is significantly simpler and less restrictive than an interface that also features an onboard codec or set of codecs.
 Software also scores in three other key areas in this respect:

 - If time is taken to optimize the software codecs, they can support multiple ingest and playout streams at one time in the same computer.
-(See Figure 1 and Figure 2.)
+(See Figure 1 and Figure 2 on page 16.)

 - As codec quality improves (as in the case of MPEG-2 compression, which has advanced considerably over the years), video server quality advances are only a software upgrade away.